jasoben/old-website/_posts/2015-09-01-bioconnector.markdown

 project-date: September 2015
 client: University of Virginia Health Sciences Library
 category: Graphic Design
-description: A conceptual graphic for the BioConnector room in the library.
+description: A conceptual graphic for the BioConnector room in the University of Virginia Health Sciences Library.

 ---